MicrosoftDocs/learn/learn-pr/wwl-data-ai/configure-azure-cosmos-db-sql-api/includes/3-compare-serverless-provisioned-throughput.md

 Provisioned throughput is ideal for workloads with predictable traffic patterns that require sustained and predictable performance with minimal variance.

-On the other hand, serverless can handle workloads that have wildly varying traffic and low (\<10%)average-to-peak traffic ratios.
+On the other hand, serverless can handle workloads that have wildly varying traffic and low average-to-peak traffic ratios.

 ## Compare request units